-When separating parents can't agree how to split parenting responsibilities and visitation time, the judge make the decision for them.
-After hearing evidence from both parents, the court will develop a parenting plan, including a time-sharing schedule, based on what is in the child's best interest.
-The judge will consider a number of factors when making this custody decision, including the following:
+When separating parents can't agree how to split parenting responsibilities and visitation time, the judge will make the decision for them.
+After hearing evidence from both parents at a custody trial, the court will develop a parenting plan, including a time-sharing schedule, based on what is in the child's best interests.
+As part of the parenting plan, a judge will decide parenting time and parental responsibility.

 While Florida law doesn't state an exact age when a child's preference must be considered, in one case, the judge stated that a 10-year old is normally too young to make an intelligent decision.

 Even though a judge may consider a child's stated preference, the court doesn't have to base a custody decision solely on the child's opinion; the judge simply needs to consider it along with all the other factors that are relevant to custody.

 The court also must determine whether the child is making an intelligent decision or if the child is just rebelling against the current custodial parent.
 The judge will also investigate whether a parent is unfairly influencing the child to express an opinion; Florida judges are sensitive to whether a parent is coaching a child to choose him or her over the other.

 The judge will make an independent decision for each child.
 For example, a judge can't assign custody of a child too young to have an intelligent opinion to the father simply because the older siblings want to live with their father.

 One Florida case involved a son and a daughter, where the son preferred living with his father, and evidence showed that the mother ignored the son's activities and often left him alone during the week.
 Still, the court couldn't transfer the daughter's custody to the father when the daughter and mother had a close relationship, and the girl preferred living with her mother.

 In Florida, neither the parents nor their attorneys can force a child to testify as a witness in court.
 Courts are careful to protect minor children from getting involved in family law litigation even though a child's opinion in a custody decision is relevant.